MaxHalford/tuna/README.md

 <br/>
 <br/>

-`tuna` is a simple library for computing machine learning features in an online manner.
+`tuna` is a framework for computing streaming aggregates.
 In other words `tuna` is a streaming ETL.
-Sometimes datasets are rather large which makes it inconvenient to process them of one go.
+Sometimes datasets don't fit in memory and so you have to process them in chunks.
 One approach is to compute running statistics that provide a good approximation of their batch counterparts.
 The goal of `tuna` is to cover common use cases (e.g. a group by followed by a mean) while keeping it simple to build custom features.

+## Concepts

 Like many [such libraries](https://github.com/topics/etl), `tuna` involves a few simple concepts:

 - A `Row` is a set of (key, value) pairs (represented in Go with a `map[string]string`)
 - A `Stream` is a source of data that returns `Row`s one by one
+- A `Metric` is an object that computes one or more running statistics; it is fed `float64` values and returns a `map[string]float64` of features
-- An `Agg` is fed `Rows` one by one and maintains one or more running statistics
+- An `Agg` takes `Row`s in, extracts `float64`s, and passes them to one or more `Metric`s
 - A `Sink` persists the output of an `Agg`

-You can then use the `Run` method to stitch these together.

 ## Quickstart